MeganCS/2018_REU/README.md

 - SVM

+### 9. Perform an ensemble

-### 9. Determine the threshold for north and south magnetic field for HARP active region
+### 10. Determine the threshold for north and south magnetic field for HARP active region